-- Complete the “International Online Application” at CSUMentor.
+- Complete the “International Online Application” at Cal State Apply.
 Please read the instructions carefully and complete all appropriate sections.

-- A $55.00 (US currency) non-refundable processing fee payable to CSUN must accompany your application.
+- A $55.00 (US currency) non-refundable application fee payable to The California State University (CSU) must be paid online in order to submit the application.

 - Affidavit of Financial Support (.pdf) and bank statement.
 Both pages of the financial affidavit and the bank statement may be emailed to your International Admissions advisor.

 - All OFFICIAL secondary-school records including certificates, examination grades, degrees or diplomas in original language of issue.
 Your records must include official verification of high school completion.
 Do not fax academic records.

 - Official English translations of all academic records including certificates, degrees or diplomas.
 Do not fax translations.

 - Applicants who have studied in the U.S. are also required to have the U.S. institution(s) send official transcript(s) directly to CSUN.

 - Send all OFFICIAL transcripts and translations directly to:

 18111 Nordhoff Street